abhiwalia15/Kubernetes-Docs-Enhancement/spectro-assignment.md

 ## Prerequisites

-- You have `Kubectl` installed on your local machine.
+- You have `kubectl` installed on your local machine.
 For installation instructions, follow the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/).

-- You have [deployed a sample application](https://docs.spectrocloud.com/kubernetes-knowlege-hub/tutorials/deploy-stateless-frontend-app/) and connected the `kubectl` command-line tool (CLI) to the Kubernetes cluster.
+- You have [deployed a sample application](https://docs.spectrocloud.com/kubernetes-knowlege-hub/tutorials/deploy-stateless-frontend-app/) and connected the `kubectl` Command-Line Tool (CLI) to the Kubernetes cluster.

 <div id='debug-steps'/>